din1881/Memory-Management/README.md

 Our GUI is user friendly and self explanatory.

 ## Dependencies for using the simulator: <br>
--Windows OS (different steps could be required in any other OS) -Qt
+-Windows OS (different steps could be required in any other OS) <br>
+-Qt

 ## Running the program: